 Is there a notable difference between male and female Frenchies, i.e., is one easier to house break, friendlier, smarter, easier to train, more affectionate, better looking, etc. than the other?

 Some of you may have a hard time deciding whether a male or female Frenchie will make the best companion for you and your family.
-We own several of each, and we honestly feel they are equals in most aspects, as long as you neuter or spay him/her at the appropriate age of about 6 months.
+Obviously, we own several of each, and we honestly feel they are equals in most aspects, as long as you neuter or spay him/her at the appropriate age of about 6 months.

 The important thing to remember is that neutered and spayed Frenchies make the best pets.
-They will have fewer health risks and will not have some of the annoying habits that intact males and female exhibit; such as marking territory, humping your neighbor’s leg, soiling the rug, having big mood swings, being a flight risk, etc. (see “When should I neuter or spay my Frenchie puppy and what are the benefits?”).
+They will have fewer health risks and will not have some of the annoying habits that intact males and female exhibit such as marking territory, humping your neighbor’s leg, soiling the rug, having big mood swings, being a flight risk, etc. (see “When should I neuter or spay my Frenchie puppy and what are the benefits?”).